sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 	- Uploading Data to S3
 	- Training a DeepAR Estimator
 	- Setting Hyperparameters
 	-	Creating Training Job
 	 -	Deploy and Create a Predictor
 	 -	Generating Predictions
 	 -	Display the Results
-For Time Series Forecasting with Linear Learner
+- For Time Series Forecasting with Linear Learner
+	- Formatting Data
+	- Train using linear-learner

 - Delete the Endpoint

 -----------